 We had a lot of data in-house already, including:

 fuel use from the one car that CHOICE owns

 - We assembled all the data in a spreadsheet called the greenhouse

 - We developed a public disclosure summary (PDS) that summarises all

 - This was sent to an independent auditor, who double-checked all the data.

-- Then we applied to NCOS to get certification, and received it.
+- Then we applied to Climate Active to get certification, and received it.

 What are carbon offsets?

 These are environmentally beneficial projects around the world that you can invest in to offset your own carbon usage.
 We can't get our emissions down to zero overnight, so to become carbon neutral we have to offset the emissions we've identified by purchasing carbon offsets.